paines/picolisp-sdl2/README.md

 To do:
-  -Cleanup and give variables and namnes uppercase characters -Events!!!
+  -Cleanup and give variables and names uppercase characters
+  -Example: pixel loop should be changed to a lisp list and then converted to an array, maybe via some library function -Events, this is a though one, because it is all about structures

 Shoutouts to: All from freenode/#picolisp, especially Regenaxer for support and advice!